jepemo/awesome-complexity/README.md

 [**Business Dynamics: Systems Thinking and Modeling for a Complex World**](https://amzn.to/2TxwHFq) by John D. Sterman John Sterman.

+[**Complex Human Dynamics: From Mind to Societies**](https://amzn.to/2WvYdVU) by Andrzej Nowak, Katarzyna Winkowska-Nowak and David Brée - Research topics in these fields into the language of nonlinear, dynamic and complex systems.

 ### Chaos and Fractals

 [**Chaos: Making a New Science**](https://amzn.to/2WAtaYV) by [James Gleick](https://es.wikipedia.org/wiki/James_Gleick) - Describes the Mandelbrot set, Julia sets, and Lorenz attractors without using complicated mathematics.
 It portrays the efforts of dozens of scientists whose separate work contributed to the developing field.
 The text remains in print and is widely used as an introduction to the topic for the mathematical layperson.